 This course provides a thorough training in the use of the tools and capabilities of the Adobe InDesign software on the Macintosh format, the new standard for page layout in the graphic design industry.
 Of equal importance, the students in this class will be gaining an understanding of type characteristics and the principles of typesetting necessary to create successful and appealing pages.
-Students will apply skills learned in step-by-step exercises to industry level projects that require independent problem solving.
-Prerequisite: None
+Prerequisite: none

 An investigation of the elements of art: line, shape, value, texture and space.
 Emphasis on creativity and craftsmanship.
 Various mediums are explored.
+Prerequisite: none.
 Offered fall.

 Introduction to the tools, techniques and materials used to explore plastic form.
 Emphasis on creativity and craftsmanship.
 Various three-dimensional mediums are explored.
+Prerequisite: none.
 Offered spring.